taz1003/PP2-BMI-Calculator/README.md

 The BMI Calculator is an interactive and responsive webpage that enables users to calculate their Body Mass Index (BMI) and Basal Metabolic Rate (BMR).
 It provides valuable insights into body composition and metabolism, helping users make informed decisions about their health and fitness goals.

 This site aims to showcase how pure JavaScript operates in a real-world context.
-It is targeted toward individuals who are interested in implementing more advanced JavaScript concepts in relation to HTML and CSS and also have a passion for fitness.
+It targets individuals interested in implementing more advanced JavaScript concepts about HTML and CSS and who have a passion for fitness.
 The BMI Calculator is a fully responsive, JavaScript-based website allowing users to assess their fitness levels and understand the daily calorie intake required to maintain weight.

 ![Responsive Mockup](assets/images/screenshots/bmi_calculator_mockup.png)

 ## Features

 - __Information Input Form__
-    - Information about user which are required to calculate BMI, BMI category and BMR :
+    - User information which is required to calculate BMI, BMI category, and BMR :
         - Age
         - Body-type
         - Height
         - Weight
     - Gender selection via radio buttons.
-    - Calculate BMI & BMR button to initiate calculation (Users can also press "Enter").
+    - Calculate the BMI & BMR buttons to initiate the calculation (Users can also press "Enter").
     - Dedicated Reset button.
+    - Dedicated Reset button.

     ![Information Form](assets/images/screenshots/bmi_calculator_info_form.png)

 - __BMI Calculator__
     - Determines your BMI using your weight and height.
-    - Categorizes BMI into the following classes:
+    - Categories BMI into the following classes:
         - Underweight: BMI < 18.5 - (displayed in Blue)
         - Normal weight: BMI 18.5–24.9 - (displayed in Green)
         - Overweight: BMI 25–29.9 - (displayed in orange)